mmendesas/fastfeet/fastfeet-backend/README.md

 - `yarn sequelize db:seed:all`: register an admin user
 - `yarn dev`: Start in development mode

+If you can, import the [insomnia file]('/docs/Insomnia_Fastfeet.json') inside insomnia to test all examples

 ## Project Structure

 ### Entities